colelawrence/decipad/apps/docs/docs/functions-list/25-sum.md

 `sum(Table.Column)` <br />
 `total(Table.Column)`

-This formula gives you the sum of all numbers in a list or a table column.
-You can use `total()`as an alternative syntax:
+Calculates the sum of all numbers in a list or a table column.
+You can use `total()` as an alternative syntax:

 ### Example